kojak/genesis/README.md

 Genesis
 =======
 The genesis project is a set of Stackscripts, wriiten in BASH, used to automate the provisioning and deployment of the Pixelant t3kit for cloud deployment.
-The scripts are optimised for the Ubuntu Linux distribution.
+The scripts assume a vanilla installation the Ubuntu Linux distribution and are optimised for that environment.
+The minmum configuration consists of a deployment server and a web application server.

 Installation Instructions
 ------------------------

 You must first create a deployment server and make sure that all future web applciation servers you deploy have network access to it.
-Checkout the contents of the Genesis git repository to a suitable directory on your target host and execute the relevant Stackscript.
+Checkout the contents of the Genesis git repository to a suitable directory on your target host and execute the depsrv Stackscript.
 ```
 [root@localhost]# cd ~/workspace
 [root@localhost]# git clone https://github.com/sbadakhc/geneis.git